 Question 2: What is the hijab?

 Answer: Hijab is a traditional piece of cloth, worn by Muslim women.
-Islam suggests women dress modestly, to protect their privacy from stranger men.
+Islam suggests women dress modestly, to protect their privacy from strangers men.
 In Islamic communities, for women showing sensitive body parts and exhibiting one’s reproduction parts is considered a sin and a punishable crime.

 Question 3: Who wrote the Quran?